mozilla/shield-studies-addon-utils/README.md

 Depending on which data processing pipeline the study add-on is configured to use, the pings end up in different destinations:

-* `shield` - The pings end up in the `shield-study` and `shield-study-addon` Telemetry buckets for faster analysis.
+* `shield` - The pings end up in the `shield-study` and `shield-study-addon` Telemetry buckets for instant access to submitted payloads via [STMO](https://sql.telemetry.mozilla.org/).
-* TBD: `pioneer` - The pings are encrypted and end up in the Pioneer processing pipeline
+* `pioneer` - The pings are encrypted and end up in the Pioneer processing pipeline.
 * TBD: `custom-telemetry-events` - The pings end up in the ordinary destination for custom telemetry events (Not Yet Implemented)

 ### `browser.studyDebug.*`